driesbenoit/benchmark_R_Julia_Fortran/readme.md

 This model is well suited for comparing the performance of R, Julia and Fortran, because of the loops within loops that are required by the Gibbs sampler.
 That is, in each MCMC iteration, a latent y\* has to be simulated from the truncated normal distribution for each observation.
-It is well-know that this type of algorithm is very slow in interpreted languages as R (or Python).
+It is well-known that this type of algorithm is very slow in interpreted languages as R (or Python).

 For this benchmark, 5000 observations were simulated from the probit model, each containing two covariates plus an intercept.
 The dependent variable is binary.